maekitalo/cxxtools/doc/serialization-howto.markdown

 If you prefer not to use xml since it is so verbose or for other reasons, it is as easy to use json or a cxxtools specific binary format, which is very compact.

-Further reading or what can be done with cxxtools serialization
+Further reading on what can be done with cxxtools serialization
 ---------------------------------------------------------------

 Other use cases for serialization is: